Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 # Bias & Disparity Detection Engine
-(for analysis of Federal US Sentencing Comission Datasets only)
+(for analysis of Federal US Sentencing Commission Datasets only)

 This solution starter was created by technologists from IBM.